jasonmce/bright-shiny-radio/README.md

 **Heads Up!**
 1. **Cost Alert**: Hosting the website on AWS incurs a small cost (~$1/month in low-traffic scenarios).
 Ensure you’re comfortable with potential expenses before proceeding.
 2. **Legal Compliance**: Ensure broadcasting FM signals is legal in your region.
+3. The installer script disables HDMI on your raspberry pi to save energy.
+Delete the line "/usr/bin/tvservice -o" from /etc/rc.local and reboot to turn it back on.
 ---

 ## What You’ll Need